Joe Bolkcom

-Joseph Bolkcom (born July 29, 1956) is a member of the Iowa Senate.
-A Democrat, he was first elected to the Senate in 1998.
-He represents the 43rd District of the General Assembly, which includes most of metropolitan Iowa City.
+Joseph Bolkcom (born July 29, 1956) is a former member of the Iowa Senate.
+A Democrat, he was first elected to the Senate in 1998 and served for 24 years before retiring in 2023.
+During his tenure he represented the 23rd, 39th and 43rd District of the General Assembly, which includes most of metropolitan Iowa City.

-Bolkcom currently serves on several committees in the Iowa Senate.

-Bolkcom was reelected in 2002.
-In the 2006 General Election he won 78% of the vote (14,816 votes).
-His only opponent was Jay Christensen-Szalanski, an independent, who received 22%.

-Bolkcom graduated from Saint Ambrose University in Davenport in 1983.
+Bolkcom graduated from Saint Ambrose University in Davenport in 1985.
 He went on to earn a master's degree in Public Affairs from the University of Iowa.
 He served from 1993 to 1998 on the Johnson County Board of Supervisors.
-Prior to that he worked for Johnson County Health Department, Senior Advocates, Inc., and Senior Education, Inc. He is a member of the Iowa Civil Liberties Union, and the Iowa Chapter of the Sierra Club.
+Prior to that he worked for Johnson County Health Department, Senior Advocates, Inc., and Senior Education, Inc. He is a member of the Iowa Chapter of the Sierra Club.